What is CSDR, and how are you affected?

 • Creating a partial settlement process in line with your custodian’s requirements

-While there is a known delay in terms of the buy-in regime, a mandatory buy-in process could come into force in the near future.
+While there is a continued delay in terms of the buy-in regime, a mandatory buy-in process could be enforced at a later date.
 In this scenario, clients would be responsible for the following:

 • Placing or requesting the transaction “on hold”